No-bake Peanut Butter Cereal Bites are quick, easy, and made with five simple ingredients—great for lunch or an after-school snack.

 Instructions

-• PREP: Line a large sheet pan with parchment paper and set aside.
-Measure out the cereal and place in a large bowl, set aside for now.
+• Line a large sheet pan with parchment paper and set aside.
+Measure out the cereal and place in a large bowl; set aside for now.

-• PEANUT BUTTER AND HONEY: Add the peanut butter, honey, and salt to a large, microwave-safe bowl.
+• Add peanut butter, honey, and salt to a large, microwave-safe bowl.
 Microwave on high for 1 minute.
 Remove and stir vigorously.
 Return the bowl to the microwave for another 40 seconds.
 Remove and stir vigorously again.

-• ADD TO CEREAL: Pour in the vanilla and mix to combine.
+• Pour in vanilla and mix to combine.
 Use a spatula to scrape every bit of this peanut butter and honey mixture into the bowl with the cereal.
-Mix gently until all of the cereal is well coated.
+Mix gently until all the cereal is well coated.

 Video